 TriWest Group has provided updated information on the status of the evaluation as well as findings for this report.
-This information can be found in appendix A.
+This information can be found in Appendix A. As mentioned above, WSIPP has completed their evaluation (a link to the report can also be found on page 3 of this report).